 In 2012 Matt Adams travelled to Sendai to interview fishermen who were involved in the Tsunami in 2011.
 This was a research trip for The Thing I’ll Be Doing For The Rest Of My Life, a commission by the Aichi Triennale in Nagoya, Japan in 2013.

 We are interested in what if feels like at the moment of no return, when all that we know including the ground that we stand on and can see for miles in all directions, moves beyond control and recognition.
-In 2013 Ju Row Farr from Blast Theory travelled to Nagoya to make this work over three weeks.
-With the help of an incredible team of people and volunteers this work was made.
+In 2013 Ju Row Farr from Blast Theory travelled to Nagoya to make this work with the help of an incredible team of people and volunteers.

 A young boy climbs onto the boat, carrying a megaphone and on the prow of the boat he tells a story to the people who pushed.
 It is a story about a time when he was in San Francisco when a disaster struck; it was about him in the disaster in Mexico.
 He tells us about cafes spontaneously formed by survivors.
 He tells us how ordinary men and women respond with heroism and solidarity.
 He tells us how order was created by the people who got there before the rescue services and the press.